 - friends to have fun with

-- · hobbies, something I enjoy doing
+- hobbies, something I enjoy doing

 - someone to talk to

 - a job where I am valued

 - being physically healthy

 - living in a friendly place

 - caring for animals

 - being a parent, auntie/uncle or grandparent

-Sometimes when we are experiencing difficulties recognising our own positives can be hard to do.
 Positives can be simply eating food or drinking water every day.
 Or they may be having friends or enjoying interests like watching television, drawing or painting.